neurocipher-io/neurocipher-platform/docs/reliability/REL-002-Monitoring-Alerting-and-Incident-Response.md

 Alert thresholds, notification policies, or escalation trees require review by Reliability Engineering and approval from the CTO prior to deployment.

+## Acceptance Criteria

+- The observability stack (metrics, logs, traces, dashboards) described in this document is deployed for all in-scope services, with key metrics and SLOs wired into dashboards.
+- Alerting rules for pipeline failure, queue backlog, RDS replication lag, CPU exhaustion, security findings, and cost anomalies are implemented with correct routing (PagerDuty, Slack, FinOps) and tested.
+- Severity levels (P1–P4) and the incident response workflow are in active use; incidents are classified and handled according to the defined SLAs.
+- Weekly or monthly reliability reports and postmortem summaries are produced and retained as specified, with SLIs/SLOs tracked over time.
+- Changes to alert thresholds or escalation policies follow the change-control process and are approved by Reliability Engineering and the appropriate leadership.